Author: James M. Rogers

 7.2 Speed of Massive Particles

 In contrast, for massive particles, the rest mass m contributes significantly to their velocity.
 As the rest mass increases, the speed v of these particles must be less than c to maintain consistency with relativistic principles.
-Specifically, as rest mass approaches zero, the massive particle transitions toward the behavior of massless particles, reflecting the underlying geometric constraints imposed by spacetime.
+Specifically, as rest mass times wavelength approaches zero, the massive particle transitions toward the behavior of massless particles, reflecting the underlying geometric constraints imposed by spacetime.

 7.3 Energy and Speed Relationship